MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/event-processing.md

 The deployment shown here resides in a single Azure region.
 For a more resilient approach to disaster-recovery, take advantage of geo-distribution features in the various services:

-**Event Hubs**: Create two Event Hubs namespaces, a primary (active) namespace and a secondary (passive) namespace.
+- **Event Hubs**.
+Create two Event Hubs namespaces, a primary (active) namespace and a secondary (passive) namespace.
 Messages are automatically routed to the active namespace unless you fail over to the secondary namespace.
 For more information, see [Azure Event Hubs Geo-disaster recovery][eh-dr].

-**Function App**: Deploy a second function app that is waiting to read from the secondary Event Hubs namespace.
+- **Function App**.
+Deploy a second function app that is waiting to read from the secondary Event Hubs namespace.
 This function writes to a secondary storage account for dead letter queue.

-**Cosmos DB**: Cosmos DB supports [multiple master regions][cosmosdb-geo], which enables writes to any region that you add to your Cosmos DB account.
+- **Cosmos DB**.
+Cosmos DB supports [multiple master regions][cosmosdb-geo], which enables writes to any region that you add to your Cosmos DB account.
 If you don’t enable multi-master, you can still fail over the primary write region.
 The Cosmos DB client SDKs and the Azure Function bindings automatically handle the failover, so you don’t need to update any application configuration settings.

-**Azure Storage**: Use [RA-GRS][ra-grs] storage for the dead letter queue.
+- **Azure Storage**.
+Use [RA-GRS][ra-grs] storage for the dead letter queue.
 This creates a read-only replica in another region.
 If the primary region becomes unavailable, you can read the items currently in the queue.
 In addition, provision another storage account in the secondary region that the function can write to after a fail-over.

 ## Deploy the solution